 - The Upper Twelve Mile Creek watershed represents some of the best water quality in the Niagara Peninsula.
 This portion of Twelve Mile Creek supports brook trout and a rich macroinvertebrate community that is unique in Niagara.
 The main stresses to the aquatic community include exceedances of total phosphorus and E. coli.
-Nitrate contamination has been identified as a stressor at TW004 and it may be sourced to local golf course.
-Efforts to minimize these stressors through BMP initiatives will allow this watershed to remain in its current state. - Based on the 2016-2020 data, all the Lake Ontario tributaries have total phosphorus exceedances.
-The most impacted of these tributaries include Fifteen Mile Creek, Sixteen Mile Creek and Eighteen Mile Creek which had median concentrations nearly 10 times the PWQO.
+Nitrate contamination has been identified as a stressor at TW004 and it may be sourced to a local business.
+Efforts to minimize these stressors through BMP initiatives will allow this watershed to remain in its current state. - ➢ Based on the 2017-2021 data, all the Lake Ontario tributaries have total phosphorus exceedances.
+The most impacted of these tributaries include Fifteen Mile Creek, Sixteen Mile Creek and Eighteen Mile Creek which had median concentrations nearly 7 times the PWQO.
 The upper portions of these watersheds need to be prioritized for BMPs to reduce phosphorus loads.
-Total phosphorus concentrations were found to be lower in the NOTL watersheds. - The Lake Ontario tributary WQIs were stable when compared to previous assessments.
-There was an increase in WQI ratings (poor to fair) for Twelve Mile Creek at two sites (TW001 and TW008) due to no exceedances in metal parameters.
-The WQI rating decreased from fair to marginal at the Welland Canal site (WE001) due to continued exceedances in total suspended solids and zinc concentrations detected during wet-weather events. - ➤ Two Mile Creek (TM001) has the highest concentrations of E. coli in the NPCA watershed and continues to suggest that there may be sewage entering the Two Mile Creek.
+Total phosphorus concentrations were found to be lower in the NOTL watersheds. - ➤ Two Mile Creek (TM001) has the highest concentrations of E. coli in the NPCA watershed and continues to suggest that there may be sewage entering the Two Mile Creek.
 The NPCA sampled the stormwater outfalls of Two Mile Creek Conservation Area and found two sources of the bacteria and are currently working with the Town of NOTL and MECP to solve this issue.
 Elevated E.coli concentrations for Walkers Creek (St. Catharines) and Purdhommes Drain (Lincoln) were also observed and additional DNA analysis will be initiated to source of the E.coli (animals vs human). - Copper and zinc concentrations in Eighteen Mile Creek consistently exceed PWQOs.
 Within the NPCA water quality monitoring network regular metal exceedances are uncommon but based on the landuse in this watershed there may be pesticides entering the watercourse.
-The NPCA will investigate these exceedances further.

-➤ Richardson Creek consistently exceeds CCME for nitrate and a significant upstream source exists that requires further investigation.
+The NPCA will investigate these exceedances further. - ➤ Richardson Creek consistently exceeds CCME for nitrate and a significant upstream source exists that requires further investigation.